Back to the Future Titles Photoshop Tutorial from David Occhino Design

 C) Continue this painting process with all the line segments in the outline.
 To see a larger image that shows the details of all the highlights, click here.

 For most purposes, your artwork will be completed after the painting of the highlights and shadows.
 However, if you want to pull out all the stops on this project, you can continue your design journey with the following optional steps.

 Step 11: Optional enhancements

 While the classic background is suitable, you might choose a different approach.
 In our example, a custom illustration of a clock face with lightning bolts was used.
 A canvas texture was added, giving the artwork an authentic painted look.
 A drop shadow was added to make the text pop above the background (Fig. 11).

-If you would like to use the custom illustration by artist David Occhino, click here for a low-res version which you can use for non-business or commercial purposes.
-To use the artwork for a business project or commercial project, contact us.
+If you would like to use the custom illustration by artist David Occhino, click here for a low-res version which can be used only for non-commercial, non-business-related purposes only.
+To use the artwork for a commercial or business project, contact us.